 A squib load, also known as squib rounds or just a squib, is when there is insufficient force behind a bullet to exit a barrel.

-This type of malfunction can happen for many reasons such as fouling in the barrel, loading with too light of a charge, i.e. low powder load, or an improperly seated projectile.
-The most common causes are due to improper primer ignition or lack of gun powder.
+This type of malfunction can happen for many reasons, such as fouling in the barrel, loading with too light of a charge, i.e., low powder load, or an improperly seated projectile.
+The most common causes are improper primer ignition or lack of gunpowder.

 A squib round is extremely dangerous.
 It can cause severe injury to a shooter and catastrophic failure of one’s firearm, so it is important to learn about them.